kobotoolbox/devdocs/docs/_articles/kpi-frontend-development.md

 That way we get less merge conflicts, and less complex PRs to review.

-<sup>1</sup> by "cleanup" we mean stylistic changes, applying prettier, moving things around, renaming, etc.
+<sup>1</sup> by "cleanup" we mean stylistic changes, applying linter and prettier, moving things around, renaming, etc.

 ## Adding new icons